 A series of landscape experiments

 Just like a beaver that creates its own biotope by building a dam, humans also play an active and physical role in the ecosystem.
-The mutual dependence between man and his natural environment requires a way of working in the landscape in dialogue with the ecosystem.
+The mutual dependence between man and his natural environment requires working in dialogue with the ecosystem.

 I rearrange local material such as reed and sludge from the landscape into different shapes and ideas, to investigate how we can relate to complex natural systems.

 What dreams do today's pioneers have for their landscape of the future?
-Bindingsdrang is a podcast series about the relationship people have with the landscape they value.
+Bindingsdrang is a collection of stories about the relationship people have with the landscape they value.

-These stories can only be heard in their natural habitat – the location where it takes place.
+These stories can only be heard in their natural habitat – the location where the story takes place.